jan-dolejsi/jan-dolejsi.github.io/vscode-in-wsl.md

 # Running VS Code extension tests in Windows Subsystem for Linux

+The quest is to run vscode-tests (as in https://github.com/microsoft/vscode-extension-samples/tree/master/helloworld-test-sample) on wsl to locally reproduce build failures.

 Set up wsl with Ubuntu-18.04 distro.
-Install Node and NPM.
+Install, Git Node and NPM.

-1. Clone the repo in WSL
+1. Clone the repo inside WSL
 1. Run `npm install` and `npm test`

 Got this error: